davlsb/Lochitty/README.md

 ## Credits

 - Team members Thamesh Prittipaul and Dee Slawotsky.
-- Penelope Seelochan for designing the logo.
+- Graphic designer Penelope Seelochan for bringing the logo to life.